TapeIt/rocksdb.swift/README.md

 # :rocket: rocksdb.swift

 This is a fork of koraykoska's rocksdb.swift.
-It updates RocksDB to 6.29.5 to compile on Apple Silicon.
+It updates RocksDB to 6.29.5 to compile on Apple Silicon, and comes with a prebuilt binary xcframework to reduce compile times.
+In our project, RocksDB was responsible for around 70% of build times.

 This library provides Swift bindings for rocksdb as well as Swifty bindings.